Kendall County DWI Guide

 Critical Deadlines

-- ALR Hearing Deadline (15 Days): This is perhaps the most critical deadline.
-After a DUI arrest, your driver's license may be subject to suspension.
-You have 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS).
-Requesting this hearing is crucial, as it prevents automatic suspension of your license and allows you to challenge the suspension.
-If you fail to request a hearing within 15 days, your license will be automatically suspended.
+- ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS) to contest the suspension of your driver's license.
+Failure to request this hearing within the deadline will result in an automatic license suspension.

-- Court Appearance Dates: You will receive a notice of your court date (or dates).
-It is essential to attend all scheduled court appearances.
-Failure to appear can result in a warrant being issued for your arrest.
+- Court Appearance: You will receive a notice of your court date.
+Failing to appear can result in a warrant for your arrest and forfeiture of your bail.

 Local Resources